What is the energy charge listed on my bill?

 The total energy used over that billing period measured in kilowatt-hours (kWh) multiplied by the per kWh rate.
 Some rates, like Time-of-Day, include both on-peak and off-peak energy charges.

-Berkeley Electric Cooperative charges a daily $0.99 Service Availability Fee in order to receive residential service and $1.18 daily for commercial accounts.
-This fee was previously bundled in with the Energy Charge on members' bills but was broken ...
+Berkeley Electric Cooperative charges a daily $0.99 Service Availability Fee in order to receive residential service and $1.18 daily for general service accounts.
+Large commercial accounts are charged $100 per month.
+The Service Availability Charge ...

 The Power Cost Adjustment reflects the increases or decreases in the cooperative’s cost of wholesale power, which Berkeley purchases in bulk on behalf of all members.
 Berkeley Electric uses the PCA to adjust your bill to reflect changes in the price ...